RUB-EP1/ExercisesDataAnalysisWS2425/tutorials/tutorial-04.md

 julia> total_func(model, 3.3)
 11.895
 ```
 """

 ````

 ## Utils

-Helper functions to find zeros, used in lecture 5-a, will be useful to have in our code-base.
+Helper functions to find zeros, used in [lecture 5a](../lectures/lecture-07-a.jl), will be useful to have in our code-base.
 They should have the following form:

 ````julia